jaspervdj/hakyll/web/tutorials/03-rules-routes-compilers.markdown

 probably want to write the processed contents of `contact.markdown` to `_site/contact.html` and not `_site/contact.markdown`.

-`idRoute` is a commonly used and just keeps the filename.
+`idRoute` is a commonly used route and just keeps the filename.
 We use this for e.g.  the images and CSS files.

-`setExtension` is another common route which takes a single argument: the extension of the resulting file.
+`setExtension` is another common route which takes a single argument: the desired extension of the resulting file.
 In order to route `contact.markdown` to `_site/contact.html`, use:

 ```haskell